 Other places to find support

-The Lucy Faithfull Foundation is a child protection charity that aims to protect children by supporting service users to address their harmful sexual behaviours.
+The Lucy Faithfull Foundation is a child protection charity that aims to protect children through prvention and by supporting service users to address their harmful sexual behaviours.
 They also support family members and other agencies to support safety for children.

 Support to men and young people under police investigation can be supported through their Inform Plus programme (group or one-to-one) & Engage Plus programmes (one-to-one).
-Their site also holds online modules that can be completed.
+Their site also holds online modules that can be completed independently.

 The Samaritans should always be available to speak to you if you are feeling in crisis or extremely lonely.
 Be aware that Samaritans are trained volunteers and are not employed to take calls.
 Call 116 123 anytime